-In the 2021-2022 season, Ms. Perrotta covered Renée Fleming as Clarissa Vaughan in the world premiere of Kevin Puts’ new opera The Hours with the Philadelphia Orchestra.
-She was scheduled to do the same role in the workshop of The Hours at The Metropolitan Opera, but was canceled due to COVID.
+In the 2021-2022 season, Ms. Perrotta returned to the Santa Fe Opera as Alice Ford in Falstaff.
+She covered Renée Fleming as Clarissa Vaughan in the world premiere of Kevin Puts’ new opera The Hours with the Philadelphia Orchestra.
+Ms. Perrotta was scheduled to do the same role in the workshop of The Hours at The Metropolitan Opera but was canceled due to COVID.
 Second place winner of the prestigious Gerda Lissner Foundation International Vocal Competition, she made her debut at Carnegie Hall in the winner’s concert in May 2022.
 Ms. Perrotta rang in the New Year as the soprano soloist with the Dayton Philharmonic in their New Year’s Eve: Return to Vienna concert.
 As an independent and self-funded project, she performed as Elle in La voix humaine.

 In summer 2021, she was a Santa Fe Opera Apprentice Artist, where she performed as Helena in A Midsummer Night’s Dream under the baton of Harry Bicket.
 While at Santa Fe, she also performed scenes in concert as Nedda in I Pagliacci, Marguerite in Faust, and Susannah in Susannah as well as winning the Katharine Mayer Award.